 Safety Seat Warnings and Recalls: Search this site to see if your child’s safety seat has had a recall warning issued

-Here are two great articles for parents about the benefits of keeping children rear-facing:
+Why rear-facing is safest: We can’t say enough about how important this is.
+Here are two great articles for parents to read about the benefits of keeping children rear-facing:

 MORE RESOURCES WE RECOMMEND: